Specs and the City

 "Specs and the City" is the eleventh episode of the twenty-fifth season of the American animated television series The Simpsons and the 541st episode of the series.
 It premiered on the Fox network in the United States on January 26, 2014.
 The episode was written by Brian Kelley and directed by Lance Kramer.
-The original title of the episode was intended to be "I Only Have My Eyes for You", a take on "I Only Have Eyes for You", but was changed to "Specs and the City", a take on Sex and the City.
-The Oogle goggles were originally known as "MyEyes".
+The original title of the episode was intended to be "I Only Have My Eyes for You," a take on "I Only Have Eyes for You," but was changed to "Specs and the City," a take on Sex and the City.
+The Oogle Goggles were originally known as "MyEyes."

+In this episode, Homer receives a pair of smart glasses while Bart is forced to give a Valentine's Day card to Nelson.
+The episode received mixed reviews.